vinayakkashyap/toidiu.github.io/_posts/2016-10-31-polymorphism-in-scala.md

 //  println(o.getTexture(t))
 //}

 def printTexture[A: Texture](t: A): Unit = {
   val o = implicitly[Texture[A]]
   println(o.getTexture(t))
 }
 ```

+## Addendum
+Thanks to **Wil Lee** for clarifying this and highlighting the power of Ad-hoc polymorphism.

+You might have noticed something cool about ad-hoc polymorphism; at no point did we modify the class `Food` and yet we were able to give it a `Texture`!
+Ad-hoc polymorphism allows us to extend the functionality of a piece of code, even if we don't have access to the source (library, legacy code).

+And to quote Wil, who explains it eloquently:

+> With Java interfaces / Scala traits, you can't claim that some type implements such an interface unless you have access to that type's source code and can modify it.
+With ad-hoc polymorphism, you don't need to be able change the type's source code.
+Using your post's example, `Taco` and `Silk` can come from some 3rd party library, and due to the implicit pattern you can still define a `Texture` for them.

 ## Conclusion
 Well now you know the different types of polymorphism in Scala.
 As always, thanks for reading.
 If you find any mistakes please feel free to contact me at toidiu[aat]protonmail[dott]com